TeamDman/Guides/MTG/TabletopSimulator.md

 If your camera gets messed up, pressing `space` will reset the camera to your seating position.
 Hitting `p` changes the camera type (which sometimes gets hit accidentally), pressing `p` again will cycle through the types, I recommend 3rd person.

+### Invite people

+If you're playing with friends, they can join you or you can send invites through Steam.
+If you're playing with people on a discord, usually people create public password protected lobbies and share the information in discord.

 ### Load in your deck

 You will need to have a link to your deck on a website like tappedout or archidekt, or you will need your decklist copied to your clipboard.